Photo by MatthewRodriguez (Riftography)

-Lafotographeuse (Amanda Adams-Louis) is a Brooklyn-based photographer, teaching artist, and cultural producer.
+Lafotographeuse (née Amanda Adams-Louis) is a Brooklyn-based photographer, educator, cultural producer and street dance scholar.
 Lafotographeuse’s work lives at the nexus of art, education, and archive.
 She creates images, education programs & events that move with the rhythm of culture.
 Lafotographeuse documents NYC’s dynamic dance, nightlife, and music scenes; leads/designs art & history education programs for New Yorkers of all ages.
 She holds a BFA in Photography, with minors Graphic Design & Art History from Pratt Institute; and is an alumna of the Whitney Independent Study Program & TASIS.

-An experienced teaching artist, curriculum writer and program designer, Lafotographeuse blends inquiry-based learning with creative practice to engage youth in meaningful exploration.
-She is a tour guide and history educator with the Village Preservation Society and is the founder and facilitator of Teen Collective, CUE Art Foundation’s flagship education program launched in 2017.
-She is a program coordinator at the New York City Arts in Education Roundtable where she administers the NY State Teaching Artist Mentorship Program .
+As an experienced teaching artist, curriculum writer, and program designer, Lafotographeuse blends inquiry-based learning with creative practice to engage youth in meaningful exploration.
+For a decade, she has served as a tour guide and history educator with the Village Preservation Society, and she recently expanded her instructional reach to the collegiate level as an adjunct Photography professor at NY City Tech.
+Additionally, she supports the broader arts community as a program coordinator at the New York City Arts in Education Roundtable, where she administers the NY State Teaching Artist Mentorship Program for mid-career professionals."

 In her co-op consulting practice, Kut The Rug Institute, Lafotographeuse produces interdisciplinary projects that celebrate street and club dance culture and advises artists, cultural/art workers and educators who are shifting between careers, changing industries and/or engaging new marketplaces.